Benefits of the Honors Program

 - Honors program scholarship opportunities exist both at OTC and when transferring to many honors colleges at universities.

-- All honors students utilize the Director of the Honors Program as their dedicated academic advisor and are eligible for first-in-line priority course registration each semester (regardless of number of completed credit hours).
+- All honors students utilize the director of the honors program as their dedicated academic advisor

 Honors students have the benefit of: